Valles Caldera Supervolcano Explorer, New Mexico

 - The public trail access to San Antonio Hot Springs passes through private land.
 Please stay on the trail and respect private property.

-- Although a mountain bike is recommended, this ride can be tackled comfortably on a bike with 40-45mm tires – bar a few rocky stretches.
+- Although a mountain bike is recommended given some of the rougher stretches and the Los Alamos trails, this ride can be tackled comfortably on a bike with 40-45mm tires.
 There is a substantial amount of climbing, so ensure you have a broad range of gears.
 If you want to avoid the Los Alamos trail network, simply continue towards La Pajarito ski station when exiting the Caldera, and connecting with pavement there.

 Outside of the Preserve, camping is never an issue.
 Most of this route passes through National Forest.